xarray-contrib/xarray-simlab/doc/develop.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To further be able to submit modifications, it is preferable to start by
-forking the xarray-sim repository on GitHub_ (you need to have an account).
+forking the xarray-simlab repository on GitHub_ (you need to have an account).

 Then clone your fork locally::